submariner-io/submariner/scripts/kind-e2e/README.md

 ### 1. Ephemeral/Onetime

-This mode will create e2e environment on a local workstation,run unit tests,E2E tests and clean up the created resources afterwards.
+This mode will create e2e environment on a local workstation, run unit tests, E2E tests, and clean up the created resources afterwards.
 This mode is very convenient for CI purposes.

 ```bash